-LMU students are expected to maintain high standards of private and public conduct both on and off campus.
+LMU students are expected to maintain high standards of private and public conduct both on- and offcampus.
 The following enumerated sections constitute conduct which conflicts with the community standards of LMU.
-Engaging in such conduct and other generally prohibited behaviors, whether or not covered by specific regulation, shall subject a student to disciplinary action.
+Engaging in such conduct and other generally prohibited behaviors, whether or not covered by specific regulation, shall subject a student to the Conduct Process, and may result in disciplinary action.